2025-06-22

 • objective-c: proprietary to apple and explicitly designed for ios and osx. its syntax is unusual but features extensive use of keyword arguments, a positive aspect. however, it remains tied to apples closed ecosystem.

-• haskell: dubbed "functional perl" because of its syntax, haskell is highly mathematical in nature but difficult to intuit, with cryptic syntax and numerous symbols. it’s more functional than most languages, but lazily typed, which isn’t always beneficial. its enormous install size (over 700MB) and cryptic syntax detract from usability. haskells package manager is notoriously slow and prone to corruption. while its academic foundation gives it an edge over many languages, it remains difficult to work with in practice, and i do not want to imagine the complexity of writing parsers for it.
+• haskell: dubbed "functional perl" because of its syntax, haskell is difficult to intuit, with cryptic syntax and numerous symbols. it is more functional than most languages, and lazily typed - which isnt always beneficial. its enormous install size (over 700MB) and cryptic syntax detract from usability. haskells package manager is notoriously slow and prone to corruption. while its academic foundation gives it an edge over many languages, it remains difficult to work with in practice.

 neutral